voiceflow-community/vf-phoenix-integration/backend/README.md

 npm run dev
 ```

-Then call the express API endpoint `/api/chat` to see the result:
+Then call the express API endpoint `/api/log` to see the result:

 ```
 curl --location 'localhost:8000/api/chat' \
 --header 'Content-Type: text/plain' \
---data '{ "messages": [{ "role": "user", "content": "Hello" }] }'
+--data '{
+  "messages": [
+    { "role": "system", "content": "Welcome the user" }, { "role": "user", "content": "How tall is the eiffel tower?" }, { "role": "assistant", "content": "test" }
+  ],
+  "metadata": {
+    "voiceflow_response": "test"
+  },
+  "user": "niko",
+  "tags": ["voiceflow","welcome"]
+}'
 ```

-You can start editing the API by modifying `src/controllers/chat.controller.ts`.
+You can start editing the API by modifying the files in `src/controllers/`.
 The endpoint auto-updates as you save the file.

 ## Production